 We’re going to let another GP step into the arena for a minute here… Take it away Melanie…

 “Dear Mom on the iPhone, Do you not see the opportunities you’re missing to reinforce harmful gender stereotypes?
 To quash under your 24-hour hovering shadow any signs of independence or any inkling that the world does not revolve around your children?
 Isn’t it more important that you act the part of the attentive parent, however much of a faked exhausted zombie attention that becomes, instead of nurturing your own needs so that the attention you pay is meaningful?
 I mean, it’s not like your kids can tell the difference.
 Kids are stupid.
 Especially the female ones.
 They were created that way by our ancient alien overlords.
 Who are you to question their wisdom?
-While we’re at it, how dare you fix the car, work, cook, clean, or do anything that means taking your eyes and attention away from your children for even a moment?
+While we’re at it, how dare you go about tuning a cheap car, or working, cooking, cleaning, or do anything that means taking your eyes and attention away from your children for even a moment?
 Do you realize that when you pay attention to the road while driving, you could be missing the face your child is making JUST FOR YOU.
 YOU WILL NEVER GET THAT MOMENT BACK, YOU SELFISH WHORE.

 Because let’s face it.
 This post is not at all about neglecting children by doing other things.
 It’s about judging the value of technology and how we use it, and it (like the recliner one) is about making blanket assumptions that anything we do solely for ourselves is selfish and harmful for our children.
 Sure, there are people out there who neglect their children through technology, who neglect their entire household from their recliners, but it’s not the technology or the recliner/TV that’s the problem.
 It’s the person.
 It’s a pattern with roots that go far beyond the tools they use to reinforce it.”